puzzle/tws25-vue-nuxt/slides.md

 level: 2
 ---

-> Nuxt's goal is to make web development intuitive and performant with a great Developer Experience in mind.
+# "Nuxt's goal is to make web development intuitive and performant with a great Developer Experience in mind."

+Source: Nuxt Dokumentation

 ---
 transition: slide-left